MRA Board Leadership Mission

 Megan Lingris serves as the Program Evaluation Rehabilitation Consultant with Michigan Rehabilitation Services.
 Through this role, she oversees the research contract with Michigan State University’s Project Excellence and analyzes evaluative studies and program performance reports.
 She is responsible for recommending strategies for ensuring evaluation results are incorporated into bureau planning to meet federal guidelines and performance measures under WIOA.
 Megan is a Certified Rehabilitation Counselor and previously served vocational rehabilitation customers for over 10 years in the Washtenaw County area with special interests in assessments, the ex-offender population, Veterans and the Deaf/Hard of Hearing population.
 Megan earned her Bachelor of Science in Psychology from the University of Iowa and a Master of Arts in Rehabilitation Counseling andCommunity Inclusion from Wayne State University.
 Since graduate school, she has been a proud member of the Michigan Rehabilitation Association, advocating for growth and leadership to empower rehabilitation professionals.
 Through innovation, education, and advocacy, she supports their mission to better serve people with disabilities.

-Jonathan Bischoff, Board Member
+James Bates, Board Member

 Dr. Sameerah Davenport, Board Member